latenitefilms/BRAWToolbox/README.md

 **You can download the latest beta via Apple's TestFlight [here](https://testflight.apple.com/join/dbWjWl8e).**

-If all goes to plan, we intend to release on the Mac App Store in late January.
+If all goes to plan, we intend to release on the Mac App Store in late January as a paid app.

 TestFlight requires macOS Monterey or later.
 However, if you're running Big Sur, it MIGHT be possible to download on a Monterey machine, then copy across to your Big Sur machine, if they share the same Apple ID.